Updated October 2019

 The Rail Trail, above, is super popular with the Rail Trail Cafe at the end for a pit stop.

 On our last visit, we hired bikes from Cycle Path in town ($40 for an adult all day, $35 for a kid’s bike, slightly less for half a day’s hire) and rode the Rail Trail to Porepunkah in the morning with a leisurely milkshake/coffee stop at the Rail Trail Cafe before riding back to town for lunch.
 All up, the ride is around 6kms.

 After lunch, we rode out to Wandi.
 Overall, the ride wasn’t as picturesque although once in Wandi, it was absolutely spectacular and worth the effort.

 4. Take a Hike

 There are loads of walks around Bright and surrounds from short, easy courses through to more challenging, longer options.
 There are brochures and helpful people to talk you through the options at The Information Centre.

-We did two walks with our kids which were highlights of our stay.
+We’ve done two walks with our kids which were highlights of our stays.

-Bright is surrounded by mountains – in the Winter, there’s the snow and all the ski-ing, tobogganing and snow play that comes with that.
-Other times, there are walks, drives and look outs to do.
+Bright is surrounded by mountains – in Winter, there’s the snow and all the ski-ing, tobogganing and snow play that comes with that.
+Other times, there are walks, drives and lookouts to visit.

-When we visited recently in Autumn, we decided to find a spot to do a walk.
+When we visited last time in Autumn, we decided to find a spot to do a walk.
 A friend who grew up in the area recommended the walk around Lake Catani in the Buffalo National Park.